MND2005/zenaegisedu/README.md

 - Downgraded `date-fns` to version 2.30.0
 - Always use `--legacy-peer-deps` flag when installing dependencies with npm

+## Yarn Setup

+This project uses Yarn as the package manager.
+The yarn.lock file ensures consistent dependency versions across environments.
+A local yarn release is included in the .yarn/releases directory to ensure consistent builds.

 ## Deployment to Vercel

 1. Push your code to a GitHub repository